munificent/craftinginterpreters/book/functions.md

 So at the point where the function is declared, we can see `i`.
 But when we return from `makeCounter()` and exit its body, the interpreter discards that environment.
-Since the interpreter doesn't keepi the environment surrounding `count()` around, it's up to the function object itself to hang on to it.
+Since the interpreter doesn't keep the environment surrounding `count()` around, it's up to the function object itself to hang on to it.

 This data structure is called a <span name="closure">"closure"</span> because it